Table of Contents

 For federal aid, your school is responsible for determining the type of student aid you’re eligible for, including federal student loans.
 If your school finds that you’re eligible for federal loans, it will record its certification of your eligibility into the Common Origination and Disbursement system.
 This system tracks your loan data throughout your academic career.

-The loan certification process for private lenders has a different intent.
-Your lender can request a completed Self-Certification form from you, which includes a section for your institution to fill out.
+The intent of the loan certification process for private lenders is to ensure you understand your financial obligations.
+Your lender can request a completed self-certification form from you, which includes a section for your institution to fill out.
 Alternatively, your lender can communicate directly with your school for its certification sign-off.

 Here’s a helpful refresher on how student loans work.